-What are the “Tacho” inputs for?
+What are the “Tacho” inputs for on the EMU-1?

 “Tacho” inputs are designed to be connected to existing Tacho signals from either the Alternator (“W”, ”R” or “AC”) terminal, an inductive Tach sender, an ignition coil or – a hall-effect Tacho sender.
-The EMU Configuration Tool allows the user to define “Ratio” or the number of “Pulses Per Revolution” that the selected Tacho signal will generate for each “Tacho” input.
+The Toolkit allows the user to define “Ratio” or the number of “Pulses Per Revolution” that the selected Tacho signal will generate for each “Tacho” input.
 This ratio is usually referred to as the Pulses Per Revolution (PPR) and is normally supplied in the engine manual.

 The engine manufacturer will usually supply this ratio so it should not need to be calculated.

 The EMU-1 has the ability to automatically adjust to the input Tacho signal so the sender type does not need to be configured.
 However, currently only Alternator (“W”, ”R” or “AC”) and inductive Tach sender signals are sensed correctly by the EMU-1.
-If you wish to use an ignition coil signal with an EMU-1 please contact Actisense Technical Support so your request a can be processed.
+If you wish to use an ignition coil signal with an EMU-1 please contact Actisense Technical Support so your request can be processed.

 For more information on NMEA 2000 and how it works, please download our free guide to NMEA 2000 networking here: https://actisense.com/complete-guide-to-building-an-nmea-2000-network/